“Why am I getting backlinks to my site using words like “read more” and “click here”?”

 Guess what we just did?
 We have created a backlink road map for our imaginary SEO campaign!
 This anchor text analysis is so powerful since we evaluated backlink requirements for a very specific keyword.

-Generic anchor usage also helps optimize your backlink cloud for this keyword.
+Generic anchor usage also helps optimize your backlink text for this keyword.
 It’s not just about exact match anchors!

 The anchor text analysis we just completed above also provides us with an incredibly important piece of the puzzle.
 Yes, we do get our roadmap for anchor text distribution, but the analysis also tells us how many anchor texts of each type Google is allowing.